GitbookIO/javascript/functions/higher_order.md

     }
     return process_func;
 }
-// calling buildProcessor returns a functoin which is called with a list input
+// calling buildProcessor returns a function which is called with a list input

 // using buildProcessor we could generate the add_2 and double list processors as follows: